MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 ms.author: anneta
 ms.reviewer:
 ---
-# Use PowerApps for free for 30 days
+# Explore PowerApps for free for 30 days

 You can explore all PowerApps capabilities for free by signing up for a PowerApps Plan 2 license that expires after 30 days.
 If you don't have any license for PowerApps, the trial plan provides temporary access to these and other features: